szepeviktor/szepeviktor/README.md

 I make your web application's life happy. #SaaS

-Viktor is a proactive DevOps person.
+Viktor is a proactive DevOps person 🧹 janitor of code for teams.

 - 🏆 You get [research results](https://github.com/szepeviktor/debian-server-tools#readme) not opinions
 - 🕒 Non-stop support (actually error prevention is so advanced that you barely need support)